roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243c/accessing-your-gateway/accessing-the-internet.md

 After then, you will receive "OK" which means you have successfully configured the LTE network.

 ::: tip How to Quit Minicom?
-In order for you to exit Minicom.
+:pencil: In order for you to exit Minicom.
 Press Enter, Ctrl + A then press Q. A pop up will appear and choose Yes.
 :::

 **8.** Proceed to setting the **APN name** for the **pppd**